Cayenne Pepper

 • Will my throat and mouth burn for a long time afterwards?

-• What about when it "comes out"?
+• What about when it burns when I have a bowel movement?

 • Will I get a stomach ache from cayenne?
 No. (I forgot to mention this in the video.
 If you do what I say and start with just a little, you will be fine.)